NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-using-wine-on-gnu-linux/index.md

 app-emulation/wine-vanilla -mono vkd3d vulkan
 {{< /codeblock >}}

-List of supported USE flags and their descriptions can be found [here](https://www.gentoo.org/support/use-flags/).
+A detailed list of supported USE flags and their descriptions can be found [here](https://www.gentoo.org/support/use-flags/).

 Now, let's install the required packages: